Favorite songs: (1) Hundslappadrífa, (6) Wind in Our Ears.

 I didn’t think it would be possible to unseat the record for “My favorite album of all time,” but then Jónsi and Alex managed to change my opinion.
 They took what I previously considered to be my favorite album, Riceboy Sleeps, and developed a companion album that has become my “absolute true favorite album of all time.”
 Lost and Found revisits the moods and atmospheres from Riceboy Sleeps and portrays them in a new and unique manner that I was totally unprepared for, and that I love in every conceivable way.

 Taking my earlier metaphor of using a microscope to discover and expand upon nuances from Sigur Rós songs to create Riceboy Sleeps, it’s as if the microscope was brought out again to find another level of previously unnoticed yet equally deserving detail.
-The pair finds moments and moods from Riceboy Sleeps and further indulges upon them with a level of arrangement and care that can only be described as reaching the heights of opulence and grandeur.
+The pair finds moments and moods from Riceboy Sleeps and further indulges upon them with an opulent amount of arrangement and care.

 Concepts and scenes from Riceboy Sleeps are teased out and developed in a darker, more somber manner with a characteristic, unrelenting intensity and polished narrative that only Jónsi and Alex could provide.